 Adelaide’s traditionally been called the City of Churches, but that should probably be updated to the City of Pubs.
 The South Australian capital boasts a higher density of bars per capita than any other city in Australia, including more than 70 watering holes in the city centre alone, particularly around the lively Hindley St area.
 Adelaide’s also a Mecca for sports lovers with the newly redeveloped Adelaide Oval just across the river, so knock back a pint (or six) of Coopers with the locals before heading to a game of cricket or footy.

 If you’d expect a place called Kangaroo Island to be brimming with native Aussie wildlife, you’d be right.
 KI – just 13km off the SA coast – is crawling with wild roos, koalas, wallabies, echidnas, seals, dolphins and birdlife enjoying the rugged coastline and pristine national park.
 The other thing about KI is its size.
-Seriously, the island is huge – 4400 sq km is bigger than Majorca in Spain (3700) and Long Island in New York (3600), so it’s best tackled on a tour like this one, which includes activities like sandboarding and kayaking, visits to wildlife sanctuaries, stops at the most spectacular bars and national parks, plus the iconic Remarkable Rocks.
+Seriously, the island is huge – 4400 sq km is bigger than Majorca in Spain (3700) and Long Island in New York (3600), so it’s best tackled on a tour which includes activities like sandboarding and kayaking, visits to wildlife sanctuaries, stops at the most spectacular bars and national parks, plus the iconic Remarkable Rocks.

 You can’t miss the South Australian Museum as you’re strolling down North Terrace – it’s the building with the giant sculpture fountain of Ichthyosaur vertebrae out the front.
 Inside, the museum has been educating visitors for more than 150 years with a collection of four million items, including the world’s biggest gallery of Indigenous Australian objects and specimens celebrating one of the oldest continuously living cultures on the planet.
 Right next door, Adelaide Uni, the State Library, Art Gallery, and Migration Museum are also worth a visit for the colonial-era sandstone architecture alone.